What is the Nonaccrual Experience Method (NAE)?

 How It Works

 Under the NAE method of accounting, the company can estimate the debt that will end up being bad based on their own past experiences and historical records with customers, suppliers, and debtors.
-It is favorable since a company does not need to write off their entire debt balance if they expect that some of it may be collected down the line.
+It is a favorable method since a company does not need to write off their entire debt balance if they expect that some of it may be collected down the line.

 It allows certain service providers to be exempt from the accrual portion of the revenue that they have determined is unlikely to be collected based on their experience and formulas allowed under the Securities Exchange Commission (SEC) regulations.
 However, it can only be applied to companies that operate in the following industries: